 - Automotive cluster

-The cluster includes 3 OEMs (VW, PSMA, Volvo), 28 auto component manufacturers and Automotive Industry Training Center.
+The cluster includes 3 OEMs (VW, PCMA, Volvo), 27 auto component manufacturers and Automotive Industry Training Center.
 The automotive industry production facilities in Kaluga employ almost 11,000 people.
 The degree of localization of the most popular models produced in Kaluga has reached 60%.
 Thus, the OEMs are less dependent of components’ supply from abroad.
-The automotive industry companies continue investing in Kaluga Region, VW engine plant was commissioned in September 2015.
+The cluster is in the TOP 3 OEMs in Russia.

 - Transport and logistics cluster

 The cargo turnover in Kaluga Region has grown by 25.5 times since 2007.
 The region holds the 4th place in the Central Federal District in terms of motor roads quality.
 Two multimodal transport and logistic centers in the region – Rosva Freight Village and Vorsino Freight Village – have been built in the region.
 These are the first projects of such a scale being implemented in Russia.
 There are no other similar facilities in this country.
 A beneficial location of the facilities (Vorsino FV, for instance, is located at the Moscow border), make them strategically important for Russia as a whole.
+Kaluga region is a participant of the"New silk road".
+Export destinations: Vorsino-Dalian-start of the project in 2016, Vorsino-Shilun-start in 2017.
 Kaluga International Airport was commissioned in 2015.
 An agreement on reconstruction of Ermolino airport has been signed.

 - Agroindustrial cluster

 The agroindustrial cluster includes 45 food and processing companies of nine industries.
 A greenhouse facility located in the special economic zone is a successful investment project.
 100 Robotized Milk Farms program is being implemented.
 A particular attention is paid to development of production companies (chees, fish, mushrooms).
-49 new farms were opened in Kaluga Region in 2015.
+750 farms work in the region.